Skip to content

 New Year’s Italian Cuisine

-Cuisine is a major part of Italian new year’s traditions as Italians prepare a feast that encourages good luck and health for the new year.
-The new year’s feast consists of specific foods that are believed to bring luck and prosperity, and these meals are shared with friends and family.
+Cuisine is a major part of Italian New Year’s traditions as Italians prepare a feast that encourages good luck and health for the new year.
+These traditional dishes are a hit at New Year’s Eve feasts and are enjoyed as part of the year’s festivities.
+The New Year’s feast consists of specific foods that are believed to bring luck and prosperity, and these meals are shared with friends and family.
 The following are Italian dishes that are commonly prepared and served for New Year’s Eve feasts:

 • Lentils (Lenticchie): Lentils are the main staple of New Year’s Eve feasts in Italy.
 Lentils are believed to bring luck and prosperity throughout the new year because they resemble Roman coins.
 The most common way lentils are served is as lentil soup, and the lentils are cooked with a combination of garlic, onions, herbs, olive oil, tomatoes, and sometimes pasta.
 You can make your own lentil soup with our recipe below!

-• Pork sausage (Cotechino): A pork sausage known as cotechino is often served on new year’s with lentils.
+• Pork sausage (Cotechino): A pork sausage known as cotechino is often served on New Year’s with lentils.
 Italians consider pork to be lucky because it is fatty and rich, which is why it is consumed with the New Year’s Eve feast.
-Cotechino is commonly simmered over low heat and served as round slices.
+Cotechino is commonly simmered over low heat and served in round slices.

 • Stuffed pig’s trotter (Zampone): Stuffed pig’s trotter, known as zampone, is another traditional pork dish served on New Year’s Eve.
-Zampone is sausage stuffed into a hollowed-out pig trotter and it is boiled and served as round slices.
+Zampone is a sausage stuffed into a hollowed-out pig trotter, and it is boiled and served in round slices.

 • Tortellini or cappelletti in broth: Tortellini and cappelletti are similar types of pasta that have a filling, usually meat or cheese.
-In some regions of Italy, it is a new year’s tradition to eat tortellini or cappelletti in a meaty broth.
-The term “cappelletti” translates to “little hats” and is consumed to “cap off” the previous year.
+In some regions of Italy, it is a New Year’s tradition to eat tortellini or cappelletti in a meaty broth.
+The term “cappelletti” translates to “little hats” and is used to “cap off” the previous year.

 Lentil Soup Recipe